-For sites requiring field evaluation, AGDC will submit recommended evaluations as part of the Annual Fieldwork Report (Section 8.2).
+For sites requiring field evaluation, AGDC will submit recommended NRHP determinations as part of the Annual Fieldwork Report (Section 8.2).
 If AGDC has not provided enough information to allow FERC to make a determination, FERC may require AGDC to conduct additional research or fieldwork to support determination recommendations.
-In addition to concurrence by SHPO, FERC must receive concurrence from BLM and NPS on DOEs for resources under their jurisdiction.
+AGDC will submit NRHP recommendations to the FERC staff, the SHPO, the BLM, the NPS, and tribes (and other interested parties as appropriate) for review and comment.
+The FERC must receive concurrence from the BLM and NPS (for resources under their jurisdiction) on the eligibility recommendations (PA IV.C) in addition to SHPO.